jasonjaguarinc/Jason-Jaguar-OS/README.md

 - New colors for text!
 It now looks more stylish and easy on the eyes in many of the menus and dropdowns, including the PathFinder.
 - A DOS-style installer from initial boot, which is able to exited to from the GUI and acts a lot more like the Operating Shell that it actually is.
 - A FileSystem backup feature, accessible through both the Terminal and the GUI.
+- A graphical menu before redirecting to Jason Jaguar Legacy Version.
 - And a few general QOL and stability improvements!